 - The 'Book & Claim' system: this is a certificate trading scheme where certified sustainable palm oil is produced and evidence of this (‘GreenPalm’ certificates) is sold directly to end users such as food manufacturers to match the tonnage of palm oil used in their products.
 Book & Claim has been a major driver in the development of markets for sustainable palm globally.

-Currently around 93% of the total palm oil used in our own brand products comes from either a mass balance (25%) or segregated (68%) certified sustainable source and we have plans in place to increase this to 95% by the middle of the year.
+Currently around 93% of the total palm oil used in our own brand products comes from either a mass balance (25%) or segregated (68%) certified sustainable source.
 This includes palm oil used as an ingredient in food products and within health and beauty or household products, such as shampoo.

 For own brand food products only, the percentage of palm oil from a mass balance or segregated source is around 99%.

 The remainder of our palm oil that is not from a physical supply chain is covered by Book & Claim (Green Palm certificates) and includes small volumes of complex palm derivatives for which the development of physical supply chains remains a challenge.
 This is an industry issue and we will continue to work with our suppliers to look for solutions.